 The Apache Camel layer (FHIR gateway) could be used to support HL7v2 messages (via the v2 HAPI) and also FHIR messaging.
 What I mean is we could take the PID from the A28/A31 or Patient from the FHIR Bundle and turn it into a POST/PUT Patient.
 A mobile/web app developer would probably just want to use POST/PUT Patient (and not use messaging).

-Lastly the OAuth2 server is from here https://github.com/mitreid-connect/OpenID-Connect-Java-Spring-Server with smart on fhir extensions from HSPC https://bitbucket.org/hspconsortium/reference-auth
+Lastly the OAuth2 server is from here GitHub - mitreid-connect/OpenID-Connect-Java-Spring-Server: An OpenID Connect reference implementation in Java on the Spring platform. with smart on fhir extensions from HSPC hspconsortium / reference-auth — Bitbucket